queueit/KnownUser.V3.Cloudflare/README.md

 }
 ```
 6. Make sure you return the `queueItResponse` variable from your worker if it has any value.
-7. You need to build your worker and deploy it
+7. You need to build your worker and deploy it.
-8. Follow steps 9-15 from the instruction.

 ### Combining queueit code with other custom codes